Capita Black Snowboard of Death 2010-2023 Review

 Shape/Camber/On Snow Feel/Ability Level

-The camber profile of the Capita Black Snowboard of Death has flat before the tail going to camber and then a good bit of early rise before the nose.
-It doesn’t look too technical but the flat in the tail feels pretty catchy.
-Its not like full camber but does take a little more work to skid turns.
+The camber profile of the Capita Black Snowboard of Death is flat before the tail going to the camber and then a good bit of early rise before the nose.
+It doesn’t look too technical, but the flat in the tail feels pretty catchy.
+It’s not like full camber, but it does take a little more work to skid turns.
 Best for advanced to expert riders.

 Edge Hold

 The death grip and stiffer/pretty damp flex of the Capita Black Snowboard of Death made the edge hold really good this year.
-Or maybe the slight tweak to the side cut radius did it too.
-I never felt like I was going to loose an edge even with only a little scraped snow on top of snowment.
-With past year’s it didn’t grip as well.
+Or maybe the slight tweak to the side cut radius did it, too.
+I never felt like I was going to lose an edge, even with only a little scraped snow on top of the snowmen.
+In the past year, it didn’t grip as well.

 Flex Personality

-So we tried 2 different 159 BSOD’s and both had a stiffer flex than the rating states of 6.5.
+So we tried two different 159 BSODs, and both had a stiffer flex than the rating states of 6.5.
 They felt more like 7-8 out of 10 than 6.5.
 It wasn’t easy to butter in the tai.
-The nose wasn’t that soft either but was a little easier to butter because of that flat kick.
+The nose wasn’t that soft either, but it was a little easier to butter because of that flat kick.

-The Capita Black Snowboard of Death wasn’t easy to get it to pop but the more work you put in the more pop you get.
-So this is a very poppy board for stronger riders.
-For me I got more out of the Indoor Survival just because it was easier to get it to pop and I’m not a strong rider.
+The Capita Black Snowboard of Death wasn’t easy to get to pop, but the more work you put in, the more pop you get.
+So, this is a very poppy board for stronger riders.
+For me, I got more out of the Indoor Survival just because it was easier to get it to pop, and I’m not a strong rider.

 Uneven Terrain